Near La Marque in Galveston County, Texas — The American South (West South Central)

 Community remained until its second destruction by hurricane, 1915.
 Graves of the Campbells and many other early Texans are in cemetery at Campbell's Bayou.

 Location.
 29° 18.247′ N, 94° 54.117′ W. Marker is near La Marque, Texas, in Galveston County.
 Marker is on Interstate 45 Frontage Road, on the left when traveling south.
+At the north end of the highway causeway (bridge) to Galveston Island, on the east frontage road.
 Touch for map.
-At the north end of the highway causeway (bridge) to Galveston Island, on the east frontage road.
 Marker is in this post office area: La Marque TX 77568, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Civil War Fortifications at Virginia Point (here, next to this marker); Galveston "News", C.S.A. (approx. 2.6 miles away); The Italian Vault Propeller of the SS Highflyer (approx. 4.9 miles away); The First Texas City Refinery (approx. 4.9 miles away); Texas City Terminal Railway Company (approx. 4.9 miles away); The Texas City Disaster (approx. 4.9 miles away); Rosewood Cemetery (approx. 5 miles away).
+At Galveston "News", C.S.A. (approx. 2.6 miles away); Valentine T. Dalton (approx. 4.8 miles away); The Italian Vault (approx. 4.8 miles away); Propeller of the SS Highflyer (approx. 4.9 miles away); The First Texas City Refinery (approx. 4.9 miles away); Texas City Terminal Railway Company (approx. 4.9 miles away); The Texas City Disaster (approx. 4.9 miles away); Rosewood Cemetery (approx. 5 miles away).

 Also see . . .
 Campbell's Bayou article at the Handbook of Texas.
 (Submitted on September 19, 2010, by Gregory Walker of La Grange, Texas.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 19, 2010, by Gregory Walker of La Grange, Texas.
-This page has been viewed 871 times since then and 57 times this year.
+This page was last revised on December 19, 2018.
+It was originally submitted on September 19, 2010, by Gregory Walker of La Grange, Texas.
+This page has been viewed 960 times since then and 20 times this year.
 Photos: 1, 2. submitted on September 19, 2010, by Gregory Walker of La Grange, Texas.
 3. submitted on November 29, 2011, by Jim Evans of Houston, Texas. • Bill Pfingsten was the editor who published this page.